 Slovenia confirms first case of coronavirus

-Slovenia confirmed its first case of coronavirus, the Health Ministry said on its website late on Wednesday.
+Slovenia confirmed its first case of coronavirus, Health Minister Ales Sabeder told a news conference on Wednesday.

-The patient had travelled to Slovenia from Morocco through neighbouring Italy and was now in a Ljubljana hospital, national news agency STA reported.
+He said the patient had traveled home to Slovenia from Morocco through neighboring Italy and was now in isolation in a Ljubljana hospital.
+So far Slovenia has performed 352 coronavirus tests.
+"It looks like this is an imported case, it seems that the person was infected in Morocco," Maja Socan from the National Institute of Public Health told the same news conference.

+"Some days have passed since the patient has returned to Slovenia ... so we have to identify who the person was in contact with ... to prevent the spread of the infection," she added.
+So far Slovenia has prepared hospital isolation rooms and urged citizens to be particularly careful with hygiene.
+Many hospitals have prohibited or limited visitations in recent days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)